Not everyone loves long-form writing

 Howdy!
 I’m Reggie, your straight-shooting second set of eyes.

 I work with busy teams that need writing and editing they can stand behind.
-Consider the rest of this page my audition to be your new content writer *jazz hands*.
+Consider the rest of this page my audition to be your new content writer 🤗.

-I’m a writer by trade and by instinct.
-I graduated with a joint degree in creative communications, and over the last 12 years, I’ve worked in public relations and communications, journalism, marketing, and advertising.
+I graduated with a joint degree in creative communications, and over the last 10 years, I’ve worked in public relations and communications, journalism, marketing, and advertising.
+Working across all these disciplines taught me how to tell a compelling story, and where things tend to fall apart between strategy and execution.

 I’ve also been part of the teams that hire writers like me, so I know what it feels like to hand something off and hope it comes back in good shape.